 Yes, outdoor cat enclosures are safe for you to use while you are with your feline.
 An important guideline, the most important one, is to never leave your pet alone.
 Even if your cat is securely hanging out and feels comfortable, you do not want to leave your pet alone in any enclosure.
 It is too easy for a predator to quietly come upon your cat while you are not close by.
 Always stay close to your pets when they are in any kind of enclosure.
 This will make her time in an outdoor house very safe!

 The Kritter Kondo is a one-piece frame that sets up in minutes.
 It is ideal for yards, patios (so in a sense, it is a catio) decks and for travelers who take their feline buddies on the road.

 Especially cat friendly is the fact that the doors come off the Kritter Kondo so you can connect them together and make a cat run.

 If you are unable to build your own catio, the Kritter Kondo is an excellent option.
-Kritter Kondo Catios can also be used inside for numerous purposes including but not limited to, a safe haven during the holidays, a cat enclosure for separation when introducing felines for the first time and as a kitty play area for Foster cats.
+Kritter Kondo Catios can also be used as indoor cat houses for numerous purposes including but not limited to, a safe haven during the holidays, a cat enclosure for separation when introducing felines for the first time and as a kitty play area for foster cats.

-Catio Pro Tip: Never leave your pets outdoors unattended even in ANY enclosure or pet house.
+Catio Pro Tip: Never leave your pets outside unattended even in ANY enclosure or pet house.